 The answer is yes and no. I think that all kids who want to dress up should get a chance to.
-At home you can take pictures and share them with family and friends, possibly even setting up a Zoom party where kids can show off the costume to family and friends.
+At home, you can take pictures and share them with family and friends, possibly even setting up a Zoom party where kids can show off the costume to family and friends.

-So we have covered the new COVID-19 precautions.
 What are your other top safety tips for families this Halloween?

 - Be careful in the road.
 This goes for pedestrians and drivers.
-With the holiday on a Saturday this year, more people will be out and about so please remember to drive slowly during trick or treat times.
+With the holiday on a Sunday this year, more people will be out and about so please remember to drive slowly during trick or treat times.
 It’s a good idea to have the little ghosts and goblins carry a flashlight so they can be seen more easily by cars.

 - Resist the urge to eat candy before returning home from trick or treating.
 It should be a rule to not snack while trick or treating.
 This will allow the kids to clean their hands before eating and will allow mom and dad to inspect the candy before it is opened.

-No matter what you do this year please enjoy this holiday as a family and stay safe.
+- No matter what you do this year please enjoy this holiday as a family and stay safe.

 On Call for All Kids is a weekly series featuring Johns Hopkins All Children's Hospital experts.
 Visit HopkinsAllChildrens.org/Stories each Monday for the latest report.
 You also can explore more advice from Patrick Mularoni, M.D., or download our free Pocket Doc app, which features a symptom checker, parenting advice and other tools for staying in touch with us.